 1 box pie dough (2 in a box) kept at room temperature on the counter

-In a large skillet, melt butter and add the celery, potatoes, and onion.
+In a large skillet, melt butter and add the diced potatoes and onion.

 Add the flour and cook another 2 minutes while stirring constantly.

-Gradually pour in the chicken broth while stirring.
+Gradually pour in the chicken broth and chicken soup, while stirring.

 Partially cover and slowly simmer for 5 minutes.